 Will there be a space close to the event to record vox pops, just in case it IS too noisy on the day?

 Also, Charlotte (Co-Founder & CEO of Inkpact) was keen to interview someone with fantastic knowledge on building a brand and community.
 Tamara Lohan, the Co-Founder of the original luxury boutique travel company Mr & Mrs Smith, is a good friend of Inkpact, so she very kindly agreed to an interview with Charlotte on camera, with our guests as an audience.

 9. Have a moment

 After all this time, the event will finally be upon you.
 You’ll want to be networking, keeping time, making sure everyone has a drink in their hand and is enjoying themselves, but the most important thing is to find a moment to enjoy it yourself!
 Grab your team, take a glass of fizz and get them to look around at what you’ve created together, toasting the work you’ve done.

 10. Delight everyone involved

 After the event, it’s important to thank everyone who turned up, say ‘you were missed’ to those who couldn’t come and say a huge thank you to those who went above and beyond to help you.

-We took our golden origami cranes and tiny quotes in envelopes and teamed them with personalised handwritten thank yous from the team to make sure they had something a souvenir to keep…until the next one!
+I took the golden origami cranes and tiny quotes in envelopes and teamed them with personalised handwritten thank yous from the team to make sure they had something a souvenir to keep…until the next one!

-Watch our highlights video from our ‘Unforgettable Society’ event’ below and our photo gallery here.
+Watch our highlights video from our ‘Unforgettable Society’ event’ below and the photo gallery here.